-- 1) Reproducibility of the one step production of Silicon that exceeds the highest purity threshold (2N) of commercially available silicon material, and - 2) Reproducibility of the one-step production of Battery Grade Silicon (3N+), the purity required for feedstock in the manufacturing of Silicon Base anode material, and - 3) Reproducibility of the production of silicon using 25% less feedstock than conventional carbothermic processes that use a ratio of 6 tonnes (t) of raw materials to produce 1 t of metallurgical grade silicon (MG Si 98.5% to 99,5%) [1].
+- 1) Scaling up production by 2,500X from PUREVAPTM Gen2 QRR. - 2) Reproducibility of the one step production of Silicon that exceeds the highest purity threshold (2N) of commercially available silicon material, and - 3) Demonstrating the semi-continuous batch production capability of the reactor. - 4) Reproducibility of the one-step production of Battery Grade Silicon (3N+), the purity required for feedstock in the manufacturing of Silicon Base anode material, and - 5) Reproducibility of the production of silicon using 25% less feedstock than conventional carbothermic processes that use a ratio of 6 tonnes (t) of raw materials to produce 1 t of metallurgical grade silicon (MG Si 98.5% to 99,5%).

-For the period ended June 30, 2023, the Company incurred \$1,386,000 in expenses related to the advancement of the Gen3 Pilot plant test program.
+For the period ended September 30, 2023, the Company incurred \$1,386,000 in expenses related to the advancement of the Gen3 Pilot plant test program.